 Next I removed the seat assembly.
 Its easy to remove, usually only two bolts.
 This one was a little more complicated.

-Each fender is attached with two long carriage bolts that also hold the plates under the axle for the outer sway braces.
-These bolts can be nearly impossible to remove.
+Each fender is attached with two long carriage bolts.
+Brackets sway bars are attached under the axle with these same bolts if your tractor is equipped with those.
+The axle bolts can be nearly impossible to remove.
 If the carriage bolt starts spinning, all you can do is get a torch, grinder, or hack saw.
 Two of mine snapped and I had to cut the other two.
 In some cases, the easiest solution is to simply overtighten them until they snap.

 Here is BUGS, after painting two coats of RustOleum Sunrise Red No.7762.